Introduction to Molecules

 This sort of double-ether linkage is called a "glycoside linkage" in biochemistry.
 Don't get it confused with the triglyceride made from a fatty acid plus glycerol.
 In organic chemistry, this C-O-C-O-C unit is called an "acetal".

 These bonds can be used to connect lots of carbohydrates together.
 Two monosaccharides can be linked to make a disaccharide.
 A third one would make a trisaccharide.
-Lots of them connected in a chain would be called a polysaccharide.
+Several of them connected in a chain would be called an oligosaccharide.
+Many of them connected in a chain would be called a polysaccharide.
 Other small molecules can be connected in chains, too, although not always by glycoside or acetal linkages.
 When many small molecules have been connected into one big molecule, we call that molecule a "polymer".
 That word just means it is made of many things, all put together.
 A polysaccharide such as cellulose (below) is an example of a biological polymer.

 Problem IM13.4.